 - Incentives related to certain activities (e.g. R&D and information technology [IT] related activities).

 - Incentives related to specific projects (e.g. Skolkovo, 2018 FIFA World Cup).

-Also note that Russian tax law provides for special tax regimes to support small and medium-sized enterprises (SMEs).
+Russian tax law also provides for special tax regimes to support small and medium-sized enterprises (SMEs).
 These include unified and simplified tax regimes, as well as a unified agricultural tax.

 Many industrial regions of Russia offer numerous tax and non-tax incentives and benefits to investors.

 Regional incentives in the form of reduced tax rates (primarily the given region’s portion of CIT, property tax, and transport tax) are granted to certain classes of taxpayers, typically large investors or entities operating in specific industries.
 The reduced regional rates introduced before 1 January 2018 will apply until the date of their expiry but not later than 1 January 2023.
 Local land tax incentives are frequently available for such investors as well.
 The size of an entry investment is usually in the range of around RUB 50 million to RUB 150 million.
 Some regions require a lesser amount, and some do not require any minimal amount at all (it is subject to negotiation).